hsz-devops/edx-heat-ansible/README.md

 ### Private Environment Settings

 Some settings should be private, and may be passed in through the use of a Heat Environment file.
-Below in an example of passing in SMTP credentials.
+Below in an example of passing in SMTP, Memcached and MongoDB settings.

 **`edx-environment-private.yml`**